elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/new-function-syntax.md

 ---

-### Explain, what happens when a function is created using the new Function constructor?
+### Explain what occurs when using the new Function constructor to create a function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When a function is created using new Function, its [[Environment]] is set to reference not the current Lexical Environment, but the global one.
-So, such function does not have access to outer variables, only to the global ones.
-This special feature of new Function looks strange but appears especially useful in practice.
-Hence, they cannot use outer variables.
-But that is good, because it insures us from errors.
-Passing parameters explicitly is a much better method architecturally and causes no problems with minifiers.
+  <div><strong>Interview Response:</strong> When a function gets created using the new Function constructor, its [[Environment]] gets set to global rather than the current one.
+As a result, such a function only has access to global variables and not outer variables.
+This unusual property of the "new" operator in a Function constructor appears to be very beneficial in practice.
+As a result, they cannot use external variables.
+But this is a positive thing since it protects us from mistakes.
+Passing parameters explicitly is a far superior architectural solution that produces no issues with minifiers.
 </div>
   </div>
 </details>